 What to do next

 No special preparation is required before the procedure.
 You will need to undress from the waist up.
-Breast ultrasound is available at our clinic.
+Breast ultrasound is available with our radiology partners and a referral is required.
 Please call us if you wish to set up an ultrasound appointment.